-Can An Orgasm In The First Trimester Cause A Miscarriage?
-Science Answers
+Can Orgasm Cause Miscarriage?

 Thankfully, most women can have sex and have as many orgasms as they like, regardless of where they are in pregnancy.
-Dr. Jeanne S. Sheffield, Division Director of Maternal-Fetal Medicine at Johns Hopkins, tells Romper, "There is no data saying that [an orgasm can cause a miscarriage].
+Dr. Jeanne S. Sheffield, MD, Division Director of Maternal-Fetal Medicine at Johns Hopkins, tells Romper, "There is no data saying that [an orgasm can cause a miscarriage].
 We do not advise women to avoid orgasm."
 Science backs this up — from the day that embryo implants in your uterus until the day you go into labor, orgasms are a safe pregnancy activity so long as your OB-GYN or midwife has given the go ahead, according to The Mayo Clinic.

 Dr. Jeanne S. Sheffield, Director of the Division of Maternal-Fetal Medicine and Professor of Gynecology and Obstetrics at Johns Hopkins

-Dr. Danielle DonDiego, family physician
+Dr. Danielle DonDiego, MD, family physician

-Dr. Kate Killoran, OB-GYN
+Dr. Kate Killoran, MD, OB-GYN

 This article was originally published on